django-tastypie/django-tastypie/docs/cookbook.rst

 and every user will be working only with objects associated with them.
 Let's see how to implement it for two basic operations: listing and creation of an object.

-For listing we want to list only objects for which 'user' field matches 'request.user'.
+For listing we want to list only objects for which ``user`` field matches ``request.user``.
 This could be done by applying a filter in the ``authorized_read_list`` method of your resource.

 For creating we'd have to wrap ``obj_create`` method of ``ModelResource``.
 Then the